 The idea behind Impossible Foods came to founder and CEO Patrick O. Brown during a sabbatical year.

-Inspired by his dream to produce healthy, affordable food that was good for the environment, he used his background in biochemistry to develop the world’s first true meat alternative, breaking ground on Impossible Foods.
+Inspired by his dream to produce healthy, affordable food that was good for the environment, he used his background in biochemistry to develop the world’s first genuine meat alternative, breaking ground on Impossible Foods.

 Why Is Impossible Foods Successful?